bcdev/jzarr/docs/tutorial.rst

   :end-before: createOutput
   :dedent: 8

-If you are feeling lazy, you can let Zarr guess a chunk shape for your data by providing chunks=True, although please note that the algorithm for guessing a chunk shape is based on simple heuristics and may be far from optimal.
-E.g.:
+If you are feeling lazy, you can let JZarr guess a chunk shape for your data by providing chunked(True) E.g.:

 .. highlight:: java
 .. literalinclude:: ./examples/java/Tutorial_rtd.java